theatlasroom/tidbits/libraries-frameworks/django.md

 - apps are modules that can be reused and perform a task
 - projects are collections of apps and configs for a website
 - settings.py
+- `setvirtualenvproject` sets the current directory as the location of the env

 ## Setup
 `pip install Django==(version)` - check the django website for the latest version